No momento, esta página está disponível apenas em inglês.

 The Code also includes mechanisms for dealing with violations, encouraging reporting and redressing concerns.

-New Relic’s suppliers are separately required to adhere to the Vendor Code of Conduct, posted publicly on New Relic’s page here.
+New Relic’s suppliers are separately required to adhere to the Vendor Code of Conduct, posted publicly on New Relic’s webpage here.
 The Vendor Code of Conduct outlines that New Relic will not tolerate any human rights abuses or offenses (including those relating to modern slavery) by our vendors or their affiliates, employees, agents, or subcontractors.
 The Vendor Code of Conduct further states that vendors must regularly review their employment practices and perform due diligence to ensure against modern slavery and human trafficking in their own supply chains.
 The Vendor Code of Conduct also provides contact details for suppliers to report concerns to our Chief Legal Officer and New Relic promptly investigates all matters submitted and responds appropriately.

 In accordance with these guidelines and values, New Relic aims to ensure that it hires and works with people who portray high ethical standards and integrity that would have zero tolerance towards any sort of modern slavery or human trafficking.